-- 21 Some participants in the survey and the field test reported that they are already providing a significant part of the information included in the IASB's proposal (not in the financial statements but instead through presentations and press releases).
+- 27 Some participants in the survey and the field test reported that they are already providing a significant part of the information included in the IASB's proposal (not in the financial statements but instead through presentations and press releases).
 At acquisition date good information (like a fairness opinion) might exist which would make it easy to disclose the requested information (despite that it is not wanted because of commercial sensitivity).
-However, several reported specific issues (mainly related to the subsequent performance of an acquisition) that make the proposed disclosures complex: - Acquired businesses are often quickly integrated to the extent that it is no longer possible to monitor it separately from the combined business.
+However, several reported specific issues (mainly related to the subsequent performance of an acquisition) that make the proposed disclosures complex: - a) Acquired businesses are often quickly integrated to the extent that it is no longer possible to monitor it separately from the combined business.
 On the other hand, divesting activities, either due to strategic or regulatory purposes, may complicate such disclosures.
-In these circumstances, the subsequent M&A activities may generally require significant execution time and the underlying strategies are often not fully planned at the acquisition date; - b) Acquisitions may need a significantly extended period of time to achieve the expected benefits, especially in the current environment where digitalisation plays a key role and often requires more time to generate the expected benefits.
-At the acquisition date, it is not possible to set an expectation about when the success could be definitively achieved; - c) The objective of an acquisition, as well as the underlying metrics used to measure its success, could change over time as the knowledge over the acquired business deepens.
-In some circumstances, not all the relevant information is available at the acquisition date.
-Furthermore, an acquisition may be followed-up on a "business-as-usual" basis rather than against acquisitionspecific metrics set at the acquisition date.
-External factors such as the pandemic could also change which metrics are considered to be relevant or external factors such as climate related goals might make it necessary to adjust the business.
+In these circumstances, the subsequent M&A activities may generally require significant execution time and the underlying strategies are often not fully planned at the acquisition date. - b) For those acquisitions that are merged into the already existing business, it would be very complex and judgmental to carve out the metrics of the acquired business with a high level of detail.
+However, it would be possible to provide information on the performance of the combined business.
+In addition, metrics are not always the same as they depend on the acquired business (they sometimes acquire business with no revenue such as technological business or R&D business). - c) Acquisitions may need a significantly extended period of time to achieve the expected benefits, especially in the current environment where digitalisation plays a key role and often requires more time to generate the expected benefits.
+At the acquisition date, it is not possible to set an expectation about when the success could be definitively achieved. - d) The objective of an acquisition, as well as the underlying metrics used to measure its success, could change over time as the knowledge over the acquired business deepens.
+In some circumstances, not all the relevant information is available at the acquisition date. - e) Furthermore, an acquisition may be followed-up on a "business-as-usual" basis rather than against acquisition-specific metrics set at the acquisition date External factors such as the pandemic could also change which metrics are considered to be relevant.
+Or external factors such as climate related goals might make it necessary to adjust the business.
 The monitored metrics might be impacted by such changes in business.
-Not to reach the initial expectations might not relate to a failure of the business; - It is sometimes too simplistic to state that an acquisition has been a success based on the achievement of one or more specific metrics.
+Not to reach the initial expectations might not relate to a failure of the business. - f) It is sometimes too simplistic to state that an acquisition has been a success based on the achievement of one or more specific metrics.
 Sometimes entities may achieve few targets but may simultaneously spend more resources than expected.
-It would be complex to explain which metrics reflect a successful acquisition, especially in the context that most of these could be highly sensitive; - e) Providing information about subsequent performance might be a challenge due to the unavailability of data e.g. where synergies are not tracked.
-For example, for customer relationships, it would be very difficult to assess which customers have been gained by the acquisition and which not; - f) In the banking sector, there may be significant amount of metrics provided to the CODM and it may be difficult to choose the appropriate ones to properly reflect the success of the acquisition.
-This was echoed by a consumer goods retailing preparer; - g) Availability and usefulness of information depends a bit on internal organisation.
-One preparer referred that he was improving his M&A department to have comparable monitoring for acquisitions, but small or medium sized companies might save costs by working with what they get from the (ERP system) acquired entity;
+It would be complex to explain which metrics reflect a successful acquisition, especially in the context that most of these could be highly sensitive. - g) Providing information about subsequent performance might be a challenge due to the unavailability of data e.g. where synergies are not tracked.
+For example, for customer relationships, it would be very difficult to assess which customers have been gained by the acquisition and which not.